Chaostheorie/mdpdf/README.md

 The build process is at the moment only tested on debian.
 You will need to build wkhtmlpdf first.
 See their [packaging repository](https://github.com/wkhtmltopdf/packaging) for instructions.

+> Change the default name by editing src/name.txt.
+Please use UTF-8 for this file

 Just run: `make setup`

 ## Licensing